R.O.B.

-Following the video game crash of 1983, Nintendo alleviated the fearful retail market by rebranding its Japanese Famicom video game console as the Nintendo Entertainment System—a new platform focused on R.O.B. to further reclassify the system as a uniquely sophisticated toy experience instead of simply as a video game console.
-Computer Entertainer magazine in June 1985 called R.O.B. "the world's only interactive robot".
+Following the North American video game crash of 1983, Nintendo courted a fearful retail market by rebranding its Japanese Famicom video game console as the Nintendo Entertainment System—a new platform focused on R.O.B. to further reclassify the system as a uniquely sophisticated toy experience instead of simply as a video game console.
+Computer Entertainer called R.O.B. "the world's only interactive robot".

-The NES's extensive marketing plan, with its immediately successful centering on R.O.B., began with the October 1985 test market launch of the NES in Manhattan, New York.
-The launch was Nintendo's debut in the North American video game console market, which eventually revitalized the entire video game industry.
-R.O.B. was quietly discontinued a few years later, and is now remembered as a successful Trojan Horse of marketing.
-He is a cameo or playable character in many Nintendo games, most notably the Super Smash Bros. series.
+The NES's extensive marketing plan immediately and successfully centered on R.O.B., with the October 1985 test market launch in Manhattan, New York.
+This was Nintendo's debut in the North American video game console market, which eventually revitalized the entire video game industry.
+R.O.B. was quietly discontinued a few years later, and became remembered as a successful Trojan Horse of marketing.
+He is a cameo or playable character in many Nintendo games such as the Super Smash Bros. series.